JustTemmie/Hop-on-Deep-Rock/README.md

 this plugin lets you toggle select games indevidually for "hopping on-ness" in this example if anyone posts "hop on bloons" in the channel i'm currently in, i will open up bloons, granted i own and have it downloaded on steam

+## installation

+> This is for the more advanced users.
+> This plugin currently does not have an update checker

+- Download Vencord git from `https://github.com/Vendicated/Vencord`.
+- Follow its advanced user's installation guide at `https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md`.
+- In Vencord git directory, navigate to `src`, then create `userplugins` directory (e.g. `/path/to/vencord/src/userplugins`).
+- Drop the `hop_on_deep_rock.vencord.tsx` plugin into it.
+- Rebuild Vencord (`pnpm build`), then restart your Discord.
+- Optionally, if you had not done it before, you must inject Vencord into your Discord installation (`pnpm inject`).
+- Activate Hop on Deep Rock from Discord's **User Settings > Vencord > Plugins**.